Otto Petschek: Personal life

 Petschek died on 2 July 1934 in Vienna, Austria.
 He was buried at the New Jewish Cemetery in Prague.
 His widow died on 9 May 1940 in Toronto, Canada.

 Descendants

 In December 1966, Otto's granddaughter, Angela Conway Petschek, was married to Alain Patrick Maze-Sencier of Paris and New York, the Count de Brouville.
 Alain was a son of Jean Maze-Sencier and the late Nicole Maze-Sencier, Countess de Brouville.

+Angela Conway Petschek was the daughter of Mrs. Viktor Petschek and the late Capt.
+Sydney Conway of the British Army Medical Corps.
+She was the adopted daughter of Mr. Petschek.